 Babies suffering from withdrawal are irritable and often have a difficult time being comforted.
 Swaddling the infant in a blanket can often help comfort the baby.
 Babies also may need extra calories because of a low birthweight and increased activity due to withdrawal.
 Intravenous fluids are sometimes needed if the baby becomes dehydrated or has severe vomiting or diarrhea.

-What Can Be Done To Prevent Neonatal Abstinence Syndrome?
+What Can Be Done to Prevent Neonatal Abstinence Syndrome?

 We can help you find addiction treatment.
-Call 800-934-1582(Who Answers?) toll free anytime.
+Call 800-934-1582(Sponsored) toll free anytime.

 the Take-Away